Home

 • Water deeply when needed if there is not sufficient rain.
 This will depend also on soil type.
 Sandy soil does not hold water as well as loamy soil.

-• Fertilize regularly while grass is growing, throughout the summer, to replace soil nutrients and to promote growth and color.
-The nutrients requirements vary greatly, so see the link above for specific information fertility requirements for popular grasses.
+• Fertilize regularly while grass is growing, throughout the summer to replace soil nutrients and to promote growth and color.
+The nutrient requirements vary greatly depending on grass type.

 Grass Structure and Growth Habits